Aymen97am/Aymen97am.github.io/content/publication/BPI-UCRL/index.md

 ---
-title: 'Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs'
+title: 'Optimistic PAC Reinforcement Learning: the Instance-Dependent View'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here